On Becoming a Disciple Scholar

 This description of what has happened during the last three decades not only focuses in large part on what those who are part of the Maxwell Institute, not existing during Elder Maxwell's lifetime in its present form, have accomplished.
 More importantly, it articulates what must yet be done if we are to meet his challenge to be both builders and defenders.
 The magnificent charge to those privileged to serve in and with the Maxwell Institute is to be men and women of faith—and to produce others as well—who have high levels of Christian devotion, expertise, and accomplishment with both "trowels and muskets."

-Might we ever remember the man, the scholar, and disciple Neal A. Maxwell with appreciation for both his contributions and the responsibility we have to meet the potential he has seen for us.
+Might we ever remember the man, the scholar, and disciple, Neal A. Maxwell, with appreciation for both his contributions and the responsibility we have to meet the potential he has seen for us.
+In the name of Jesus Christ, amen.